Frequently asked questions

 All SciPost Journals are subscription-free, two-way open access (free for readers, free for authors) online journals.

 Manuscripts submitted to SciPost undergo the extremely stringent peer-witnessed refereeing process, guaranteeing that papers published in SciPost Journals meet the highest possible academic standards.

-After registering as a Contributor, simply follow the submission procedure.
+After registering as a Contributor, simply follow the Manuscript submission procedure.

-This is a short summary; for a more detailed description, see our submission and refereeing procedure.
+This is a short summary; for a more detailed description, see our editorial procedure.

 Contributors thus have additional incentives to actively participate and provide not only high-quality Submissions, but also Reports and Comments of the highest achievable professional caliber.
 Quality is moreover promoted by Editorial vetting of all Reports, Replies and Comments before public posting.

 Yes.
 All SciPost publications will obtain a unique DOI, enabling citations and metrics as per other journals.
 Membership of Crossref means that SciPost papers directly benefit from a set of citation metrics.